PlanetX-Labs/planetx-labs.github.io/docs/faq/faqs.md

 ### What devices can I use with a DASSET Data Hub?

-DASSET is designed to be accessed from apps from your phone (Android or iOS), or your computer (Windows and MacOS).
+DASSET is designed to be accessed from apps from your mobile devices (Android or iOS), or your computer (Windows and MacOS).

 ### Can I access a DASSET Data Hub when I am not at home?